sharovatov/teamlead/articles/happiness.md

 - solving the same task over and over again (after code review rejection for example)

 **Advice**:
-- check the amount of re-work (waste), think how this rework can be minimised (possibly get rid of code review in favour of pair/ensemble programming or at least pair/ensemble technical design)
+- check the amount of rework (waste), think how this rework can be minimised (possibly get rid of code review in favour of pair/ensemble programming or at least pair/ensemble technical design)
 - consider having repetitive work automated (shifting from manual regression testing to automated testing or even TDD)

-Another very important concept here is ‘mundane’ work.
-Mundane generally implies lack of interest.
+Another fundamental concept here is ‘mundane’ work.
+Mundane generally implies a lack of interest.
 But what is this lack of interest?
 How does interest emerge in developers?

-It seems obvious, that if there’s no understanding as to ‘why’ the work is needed, what value it brings to the team or to the client, ‘interest’ will unlikely emerge.
+It seems obvious that if there’s no understanding as to ‘why’ the work is needed, what value it brings to the team or the client, ‘interest’ will unlikely emerge.

 So it seems to be very important to have full transparency on why the work that’s requested is important and what value it brings.